 Doro wat is an onion-based chicken stew from Ethiopia.
 If you walk into any Ethiopian or Eritrean restaurant around the world, you will undoubtedly be served this incredibly tasty dish.
 Doro wat is frequently served on top of injera with other wats and salads.
-During the Lent period prior to Easter, different types of lentils, chickpeas and vegetables are often consumed.
+During the Lent period before Easter, different types of lentils, chickpeas, and vegetables are often consumed.

 - juice of 1 small lemon

 - 6 tablespoons vegetable oil or niter kibbeh (fragrant butter)